Music for a Sushi Restaurant

-"Music for a Sushi Restaurant" is a song by English singer Harry Styles, from his third studio album Harry's House (2022).
+"Music for a Sushi Restaurant" is a song by English singer-songwriter Harry Styles, from his third studio album Harry's House (2022).
 It was released to hot adult contemporary radio on 3 October 2022, as the album's third single.
 The song was written by Styles, Thomas Hull, Tyler Johnson and Mitch Rowland, while production was handled by Kid Harpoon and Johnson.
 A music video for the song was later released on 27 October 2022.

 Background

 Harry Styles announced the title of his third studio album as Harry's House on 23 March 2022, unveiling its artwork, a 40-second trailer and the album's release date as 20 May 2022.

 Styles spoke in an interview with Leila Fadel of NPR after the release of the album and revealed the story behind the track:

 Promotion

 The song was used as the soundtrack for an advertisement for Apple AirPods, which featured Styles scat singing along with pink, red and blue dancers in front of cycles of color — a nod to Apple's iconic "Silhouette" advertisements of the 2000s.
 Styles requested that Apple donate the artist fee for his appearance in the commercial to the International Rescue Committee (IRC).